Chicora College: Student activities

 The college's students published the Chicora Magazine and The Clarion yearbook, later called Nods and Becks.
 Other student activities included the YWCA, the Glee Club, and the Music Club.
 Other groups included the Westminster League, the Cochran Literary Society, the Kratian Literary Society, the Preston Literary Society, and the Athletics Association.
 There was also a Student Co-operative Association that included student government and supported "college spirit".
 It had more than twenty local social sororities.

 In 1925, athletics included varsity and junior basketball, varsity tennis, and track.

 Legacy

-The Hampton-Preston House, former campus in Columbia, is now a history museum that includes a recreation of dormitory rooms as they existed in 1915.
+The Hampton–Preston House, a former campus in Columbia, is now a history museum that includes a recreation of dormitory rooms as they existed in 1915.
 The Hampton-Preston House was listed in the National Register of Historic Places on July 29, 1969.